bhaggat/react-native-sms-module/README.md

-# React Native SMS Module
+# React Native SMS Module 🚀

-A React Native library to interact with SMS messages on Android.
-This library allows you to:
+Easily interact with SMS messages on Android using this React Native library, built for the **latest React Native architecture**!
+With this module, you can:

-- Fetch SMS messages from the device inbox with filtering options.
+- ✅ Fetch SMS messages from the device inbox with advanced filtering options.
-- Listen for incoming SMS messages in real-time.
+- ✅ Listen for incoming SMS messages in real time.

-## Installation
+## Installation 🔧

 Install the library using npm or yarn: